Music For Healing

 In theory, putting together a playlist is incredibly simple — but that does not make it easy.
 This guide will help you dive deep into all the ways playlists can have an impact on your memory, mood, and motivation — the Wellness, Wellplayed way.

 In grief, music may help you to process your loss, or it may provide you with a temporary distraction from the stress of your grief.
-Take time to listen to listen to some of your favourite music or other music that has come to mind since the death of your loved one.
+Take time to listen to some of your favourite music or other music that has come to mind since the death of your loved one.

 Notice how the music makes you feel — physically and emotionally.
 Music can evoke a wide range of complex emotions, some that may be more or less helpful at this time.
 This is a way that you can explore new music in addition to familiar favourites.
 We have offered some suggestions below to get you started.
 Creating a personalized playlist involves having your unique list of music ‘at the ready’ and choosing the ‘right’ music to meet your particular needs as they arise.
 There are many different ways to create a playlist that works for you.